Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Frontline Fighting Attack 1** ● **Martial, Weapon**
 > **Melee** weapon, one creature
 > **Attack:**  Strength vs AC
 > **Hit:**  1dW + Strength modifier damage, and the target is pushed one square.
 If the target cannot be pushed because of an obstruction, the target takes additional damage equal to your Constitution modifier.
-Increase damage to 2dW + Strength modifier at 21st level
+> *Level 21:* 2dW + Strength modifier.

 > #### Unbalancing Strike
 > *A quick jab is better than a heavier thrust which can throw you off balance.*